raun/MonitorIt/README.md

 # MonitorIt

-== Introduction ==
+## Goals

-Tool to monitor your application metrics.
+Tool to monitor application metrics.
 This will be a framework independent library.
-Our plan is also to provide a dashboard like interface to see and manipulate your metrics.
+The plan is also to provide a dashboard like interface to see and manipulate metrics.